 Here's what you need to know.

 Q: Bev, can you walk us through the biggest changes to the Broadcasting program?

-The new program offers training more specific to online ventures, new media, and social media.
+The new Broadcasting and Media Communications program offers training more specific to online ventures, new media, and social media.
 We have added courses on podcasting, creative writing, writing for online media, and public relations.

 In addition to that, we are making our production classes longer, to include more trending elements.
 And the internship has been extended to six weeks (from 4), so students will have more time out in the field.

 Besides these major changes, we will incorporate some new strategies into our existing curriculum.
 Our copy-writing course will still include all the writing basics, but we are adding units on branding, guerrilla marketing, and native advertising.